matthewllthomas/matthewllthomas.github.io/index.md

 ---
 layout: default
-title: Dr. Matt Thomas
+title: Dr. Matthew Thomas
+subtitle: Home
 ---

-# Dr. Matthew Lloyd Thomas

-## About Me
+# About Me

 I'm Dr. Matthew Thomas (or just Matt), and I'm a Lecturer in Environmental Intelligence at the University of Exeter.
 I'm also a Visiting Researcher at the MRC Centre for Global Infectious Disease Analysis at Imperial College London, where I work within the HIV inference Group.